 Buffer duration

-With no buffering enabled (a value of 0), MIDI events will be processed immediately by other connected Nodes.
-This means that, if a single MIDI Keyboard Node controls multiple Nodes (e.g. 3 Oscillator Nodes), the sounds produces by those Nodes may not be in perfect sync to the sample.
-This is because one of them might already be producing its output while another is still setting up.
+With 0 buffering, connected Nodes process MIDI events immediately.
+This means that, if a single MIDI Keyboard Node controls multiple Nodes (e.g. 3 Oscillator Nodes), the sounds produced by those Nodes may not be in perfect sync.
+This is because one of them might already be producing its output while another is starting, even if the difference is just a few microseconds.

 Outputs